 Research is a primary focus at the School of Psychology.
 Both basic and applied research is conducted in many laboratories.
-Much of our basic research is dedicated to studying fundamental psychological processes, such as memory, attention, language comprehension, motivation, decision making, and many other topics.
+Much of our basic research is dedicated to studying fundamental psychological processes, such as memory, attention, language comprehension, motivation, decision making, and their neural mechanisms.
 Applied research topics include aspects of human interaction with technology, instructional design, psychological factors in occupational settings, and other topics.
-Several research studies employ state-of-the-art methods, including eye tracking and functional magnetic resonance imaging (Center for Advanced Brain Imaging).

-- The school features five research program areas, including Cognition and Brain Science, Cognitive Aging, Engineering Psychology, Industrial/Organizational Psychology, and Quantitative Psychology.
+- The school features five research program areas, including Adult Development and Aging, Cognition and Brain Science, Engineering Psychology, Industrial/Organizational Psychology, and Quantitative Psychology.

 - Over 20 laboratories conduct research at the School of Psychology.
 For more information about current research projects and the individuals who are involved in each laboratory's research, visit the laboratories page.